LHCb-Cincinnati/LHCb-Cincinnati.github.io/README.md

-# Dr.Conor Henderson LHCb Group
+# Dr. Conor Henderson LHCb Group

 This is the repository for the source code of the group website